JerinFrancisA/flutter_otp/README.md

 }
 ```

->NOTE: 1.
-The OTP entered by user (say, through TextField widget or TextFormField widget etc) is to be passed as a parameter to this function.
+>NOTE: The OTP entered by user (say, through TextField widget or TextFormField widget etc) is to be passed as a parameter to this function.

-#Usage
+# Usage

 To use this package in your application you need to have a sim card in your mobile.